alainassaf/functions/README.md

 Please see the indivudual functions for links to posts that helped me.

 # Function List
-Get-XSVMcount.ps1 - Returns count of VM for each XenServer poolmaster
+Get-XSVMcount.ps1 - Returns a total count of virtual machines for each XenServer poolmaster

 # Legal and Licensing
 The check-deedrive.ps1 script is licensed under the [MIT license][].